Linkletter, Prince Edward Island

 Linkletter is a rural municipality in Prince Edward Island, Canada.
-It is located in Prince County.
+It is located immediately west of Summerside on Bedeque Bay in Prince County.

 The community is named after settler George Linkletter, who arrived from Greenwich, Connecticut in 1783 after receiving a royal land grant.
-His son George Linkletter II would have his estate as the namesake of the community of Summerside.
-When George Linkletter settled on Prince Edward Island, he and his family also began Linkletter farms which still operates as a potato farm today.
-Although George Linkletter began the farm in 1783 after settling, it was not till the 1940s before they specialized in potato farming.
+He and his family began Linkletter Farms in 1783, which has operated from the 1940s to the present day as a potato farm.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Linkletter had a population of 315 living in 129 of its 137 total private dwellings, a change of from its 2016 population of 300.
 With a land area of 7.88 km2, it had a population density of in 2021.